-The directors of the Trustee made the assessment of the fair value of both instruments on the basis of the information from the three reputable valuers with the guidance of the Australian Chamber Orchestra Pty Ltd. The valuation date was 31 March 2017, this was a Formal Valuation as described by the Information Memorandum (2016: The Formal Valuation date was 15 May 2014).
+The directors of the Trustee made the assessment of the fair value of both instruments on the basis of the information from the three reputable valuers with the guidance of the Australian Chamber Orchestra Pty Ltd. The valuation date was 31 March 2017, this was a Formal Valuation as described by the Information Memorandum.

-On 3 May 2017 the Fund agreed to purchase the 1616 Brothers Amati Cello from the ACO, which included a valuation in US dollars, this is the Formal valuation for the 1616 Brothers Amati Cello.
+On 3 May 2017, the Fund agreed to purchase the 1616 Brothers Amati Cello from the ACO, which included a valuation in US dollars.
+This is the Formal valuation adopted for the 1616 Brothers Amati Cello.

-The Fair Value of the Instruments shown as at 30 June 2017 reflects the most recent Formal Valuation in US dollars and the AUD/USD exchange rate as at 30 June 2017.
+The Fair Value of the Instruments recorded as at 30 June 2018 reflects the most recent Formal Valuation in US dollars, and the AUD/USD exchange rate as at 30 June 2018.

 30 June 30 June

-2017 2016
+2018 2017

-Exchange Rate AUD/USD 0.7692 0.7426
+Exchange Rate AUD/USD 0.7391 0.7692

-The next Formal Valuation will be carried out prior to the opening of the next withdrawal window which occurs in July 2020.
+The next Formal Valuation will be carried out prior to 30 June 2020.